nithyanatarajan/tasknote-py/README.md

 TaskNote is a personal productivity tool designed to manage notes and tasks with tags support.
 The tool also provides insightful analytics about the user's daily activity and productivity trends.

+## Idea

+TaskNote explores the Python server-side stack, with a focus on clean architecture, best practices, and automation through agentic code assistants like Junie and Cursor.
+The project aims to drive the generation of production-grade code by instructing assistants through structured, principle-driven guidance, rather than ad hoc development.

 ## Installations

 1. Install [uv](https://github.com/astral-sh/uv)